PhD Literature Emphasis

 3. Comprehensive Examination

 Each student in the Literature emphasis will take comprehensive exams in four areas: period, genre, topic, and author or major work.
 The format for taking the exam is determined by the student and his or her advisory committee.
-Exams, which are open book, are offered in two formats: the student may write the exams in four areas in four hours each, over the span of a few days, or they may take one full day for writing each of the four exams.
+PhD examinations are open book.
+Each of the four area exams is designed to take about four hours to write, with additional time allowed for revision.
+The student will be allowed a full day (24 hours) for each of the four area exams.
+All four exam days must occur within a period of thirty days.
 In either case, the questions will be designed to take about four hours to write.
 Students also, in consultation with their committees, may elect to write a formal paper in lieu of one exam.
 This paper will be based on a reading list very similar to the one used otherwise for the exam.

 a) Period: Periods may be selected from the following list: Old English, Middle English, Renaissance to 1600 (including all of Shakespeare), seventeenth-century British (including all Shakespeare), eighteenth century British, nineteenth-century British, twentieth-century British, American to 1890, American since 1890, or a field of linguistics or philology to be defined by the student and his or her advisory committee.
 Students will be expected to be familiar with the literature, the literary history, and the intellectual history of the chosen period.